 To avoid this problem, I suggest sticking with one store when you buy your kid’s clothing for family photos.
 Each season they will have colors that you can find across all of the kids’ clothing – from infant to teenager.

 This tip is more important with colors that are more difficult to match.
 Neutrals and navy are pretty easy across the board.
-However, teal, red, pinks can be a bit more challenging.
+However, teal, red, and pink can be a bit more challenging.

 Use layers for warmth and color.